 (8) all documents associated with movement of live animals from the facility including movement to slaughter, and final destination of all movements; and

 E. Feed containing animal products or by-products shall not be administered to cervids.

 F. Any positive test for CWD shall constitute an animal health emergency.
-The department must be notified within 24 hours of the diagnosis.
-This notification requirement will only be considered met if the owner or designee talks directly to the department’s game and fish dispatch at 1-505-827-9376.
+The department must be notified within 24 hours of the diagnosis by the class A park owner or owner’s designee.
+This notification requirement will only be considered met if the owner or designee talks directly or by telephone to the department or sends a verifiable email to appropriate representatives of the department:

-(3) Owners shall submit all herd records to the department within 72 hours of the diagnosis, and notify all owners of trace-forward and trace-back herds of the positive CWD diagnosis within 72 hour of the diagnosis.
+(3) class A park owners or designees shall notify all owners of trace-forward and trace-back herds of the positive CWD diagnosis within 96 hours of the diagnosis.

-G. Domestic sheep shall not be kept within the boundaries of the park unless the herd is enrolled in the USDA scrapies program.
+G. Domestic sheep shall not be kept within the boundaries of the park unless the domestic sheep herd is enrolled and participating in the USDA scrapie program.